 To date, substantially all of Antero Midstream's revenues have been earned from Antero Resources, and for the foreseeable future Antero Midstream expects to continue to generate substantially all of its revenues from Antero Resources.
 However, Antero Midstream may diversify its customer base in the future by identifying opportunities to offer services to third parties.
 Antero Midstream's ability to increase throughput volumes on its gathering and compression systems and water services systems and any related revenue from third parties is subject to numerous factors beyond our control, including competition from third parties and the extent to which we have available capacity when requested by third parties.
-To the extent that Antero Midstream lacks available capacity on its systems for third-party volumes, Antero Midstream may not be able to compete effectively with third-party systems for additional oil and natural gas production in its areas of operation.
-In addition, some of its natural gas and NGLs marketing competitors for third-party volumes have greater financial resources and access to larger supplies of natural gas than those available to Antero Midstream, which could allow those competitors to price their services more aggressively than Antero Midstream does.
+To the extent that Antero Midstream lacks available capacity on its systems for thirdparty volumes, Antero Midstream may not be able to compete effectively with third-party systems for additional oil and natural gas production in its areas of operation.
+In addition, some of its natural gas than those available to Antero Midstream, which could allow those competitors to price their services more aggressively than Antero Midstream does.